kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 - Node with `GracefulNodeShutdownInProgress=True` only → Pod is recreated
   (proves the AND is deliberate).
 - Node with `DrainInProgress=True` only → Pod is recreated.
+- Reader enabled against a node already carrying both conditions `True` → suppressed until cleared (the writer-agnostic reader; exercised deliberately so the rollout-ordering requirement is backed by a test).
 - Rolling update while a node is suppressed → no new-hash Pod is created there (`maxSurge > 0`) and the controller does not delete the old Pod there (`maxSurge == 0`); the rollout completes on every other node.